ncgr/aakbar/aakbar/examples/README.txt

   firmicutes9.sh - calculates signatures based on 9 firmicutes.
   strep10.sh - signatures based on 10 Streptococci.

-Firmicutes are a phylum of gram-positive bacteria with strong cell walls.
-Firmicutes are implicated in obesity and they may make you neither firm nor cute. :) The firmicutes9 example runs quickly (about 10 minutes on a modern MacBook Pro), but the phylogenetic breadth on such a small set results in poor sensitivity (about 0.25%).
+Firmicutes are a phylum of gram-positive bacteria that have been implicated in causing obesity.
+The firmicutes9 example runs quickly (about 10 minutes on a modern MacBook Pro), but using such a small set on a broad phylogenetic category results in poor sensitivity (about 0.25%).

 The Streptococci are a genus within the Firmicutes that include medically- important bacteria (the "strep" of strep throat).
 The sensitivity of this